jviotti/jviotti/README.md

 Hey there!
 I'm a Computer Scientist with experience in startups, open-source, and academia.
 Some facts about me:

-- At [Postman](https://www.postman.com), I lead the development of Starship, a C++ framework to create cross-platform native applications
+- I'm the co-founder and CTO of [Intelligence.AI](https://www.intelligence.ai), with a mission to make a difference on how people work with data

 - I co-authored an O'Reilly book: [Unifying Business, Data, and Code: Designing Data Products with JSON